twr/msie2vbox/README.markdown

 >`./msie2vbox -m 256 -f /path/to/Windows_XP_IE6.exe -n WinXPIE8 -b`

 After installation, you will need to use the desktop shortcut to update the machine to IE8.

+After booting the VM for the first time, you will be prompted to activate Windows XP.
+Cancel the activation for now, and log in using the password 'Password1'.
+Open Device Manager, right-click on the ethernet adapter and selected 'Reinstall Driver'.
+Search for the driver automatically, and it should install the drivers from the attached CD image.

+You should next install the VirtualBox Guest Additions.
+Once the installation is complete, you can reboot the VM and complete the activiation process; this should work okay.
+I've noticed that occasionally installation of the Guest Additions causes the machine to appear to crash.
+You can powercycle the VM, activate Windows XP, and generally the second attempt at installing the Guest Additions works fine.

 ## *Inconsistencies / Manual Steps
 * The VM is configured without USB support